Sign in

 Ask Fintool Equity Research AI

-Justin Zelin's questions to Verastem Inc (VSTM) leadership • Q2 2025
+Justin Zelin's questions to Verastem (VSTM) leadership • Q2 2025

 Question

-Justin Zelin asked if the $2.1 million in Q2 revenue reflects true patient demand with minimal channel stocking, given the use of specialty pharmacies.
-He also inquired about expectations for future inventory stocking and any early insights on gross-to-net dynamics and payer mix.
+Justin Zelin asked if the Q2 revenue of $2.1 million for AvmapKefaxin Jakobak reflects true patient demand with minimal channel stocking, and inquired about future inventory expectations, gross-to-net dynamics, and the payer mix.

 Answer

-President and CEO Dan Paterson confirmed that due to the use of only two specialty pharmacies and tight inventory controls, the revenue reflects patient demand with minimal stocking.
-CFO Dan Calkins added that while it's too early for specific guidance on gross-to-net, an expectation of 15% to 20%, typical for other small molecule oncology drugs, is not unreasonable.
+President and CEO Dan Paterson confirmed that due to the use of only two specialty pharmacies and tight inventory controls, the revenue reflects true demand with minimal stocking.
+CFO Dan Calkins added that while specific guidance isn't provided, a gross-to-net in the 15% to 20% range, typical for oral oncology drugs, is a reasonable expectation.

 Ask Fintool Equity Research AI

-Justin Zelin's questions to Immunocore Holdings PLC (IMCR) leadership
+Justin Zelin's questions to Immunocore Holdings (IMCR) leadership

-Justin Zelin's questions to Immunocore Holdings PLC (IMCR) leadership • Q2 2025
+Justin Zelin's questions to Immunocore Holdings (IMCR) leadership • Q2 2025

 Question